SEO Glossary

 Search Engine Glossary – H

-Header Tag: An HTML tag, placed at the top of a web page’s code.
-Inside this Tag, you will find information normally designed for Search Engines or Browsers to help determine the number of things, such as – the type of code being used, to the frequency at which the page should be crawled.
+Header Tag: An HTML tags, placed at the top of a web page’s code.
+Inside this Tag, you will find information normally designed for Search Engines or Browsers to help determine the number of things, such as – the type of code being used and the frequency at which the page should be crawled.

-Hidden Text: A poor way to try and spam Search Engine results.
-This can be done in a number of ways, ranging from changing the colour of the copy so it matches the background, all the way to reducing the font size to 1px high.
-Search engine algorithms easily catch these methods and often result in the site in question being either penalized or banned from the Search Engine Index.
+Hidden Text is a poor way to spam Search Engine results.
+It can be done in several ways, ranging from changing the colour of the copy to match the background to reducing the font size to 1px high.
+Search engine algorithms easily catch these methods, often resulting in the site being either penalized or banned from the Search Engine Index.

 HTML: Hyper Textual Markup Language.
 The Language used by 90% of websites to code the pages.
 HTML is a Static web publishing format (As opposed to Dynamic).